motopress/mphb-divi/readme.txt

 Hotel Booking & Divi Integration plugin is distributed under the terms of the GNU GPL.

 == Changelog ==

+= 1.0.7, Oct 7 2022 =
+* Added support for price conversion in the availability calendar.

 = 1.0.6, Nov 23 2021 =
 * Security - sanitization and escaping.